top of page

 The Bureau of Labor Statistics projects continued growth in energy sector employment through 2028, concentrated in natural gas, LNG, power generation, and energy services.
 The senior leadership demand is growing into a supply constraint that does not resolve quickly.
 You cannot accelerate a 25-year career into a shorter timeline.

 For Pittsburgh and Western Pennsylvania companies operating in the Marcellus and Utica shale corridor, this dynamic is acute.
-The regional talent pool for senior operational and technical leaders is finite and well-mapped by the search firms that have worked this market for decades.
+The regional talent pool for senior operational and technical leaders is finite and well mapped by the search firms that have worked this market for decades.
+We went deeper on this in why senior leadership hiring in the Marcellus and Appalachian basin is harder than almost anywhere else.

 What Types of Executive Roles Are Energy Companies Struggling to Fill Right Now?